banksjazz87/label_creator/README.md

 This page gives the user the ability to select each label and print out the required number that they need.
 The number of copies needed for each label is provided at the top of the page.
 Once you have printed all of the required labels, an alert message appears to let you know that all of the labels have been printed.

 ### ``Ship To Page``
 This page provides the tag that should be placed on the front and the back of a skid.
-This containes the ship from address, ship to address, and PO#.
+This contains the ship from address, ship to address, and PO#.
 <br/>
 <br/>